Rkhan77/Space-Missions-Data-Anlaysis/README.md

 ### Data Analysis Project 2 | Space Missions Data Analysis | [Click here to see Code](https://github.com/Rkhan77/Space-Missions-Data-Anlaysis/blob/main/1957-2022%20Space%20Missions.ipynb)

 #### Description:
-This DataSet was scraped from https://nextspaceflight.com/launches/past/?page=1 and includes all the space missions since the beginning of Space Race (1957).
-In this project we explore space missions in history
+This DataSet was scraped from [Next Space Flight Official Website](https://nextspaceflight.com/launches/past/?page=1) and includes all the space missions since the beginning of Space Race (1957).
+In this project we explore space missions in history.

 #### Objective:
 To create a comprehensive dataset of all space missions since the beginning of the space race in 1957.